Student sat on the floor working on a project

 Business & Marketing BSc(Hons) (Online)

-Become a skilled, confident and ethical business and marketing professional.
+Become a skilled, confident, business and marketing professional.

 Key details